-After clicking the "Allow" button you'll be presented with a list of software/drivers that have been blocked.
-Tick the checkbox next to anything with 'Focusrite' or 'TC Technologies' in the name, then click OK and select the option to restart the computer.
+After you click the "Allow" button, you'll be presented with a list of software/drivers that have been blocked.
+Tick the box next to anything with 'Focusrite' or 'TC Technologies' in the name.
+Click OK and select the option to restart the computer.

-Clarett Thunderbolt users - please note that the driver installer is not included with the Focusrite Control package and is a separate installer available on the Downloads page for your product.
+Please note the driver installer is not included with the Focusrite Control package and is a separate installer available on the Downloads page for your product.